aaronspence31/fleet-vision-app/README.md

      const char *password = "Your_WiFi_Password";
      ```

-5. **Upload the Code**:
+4. **Upload the Code**:

-   - Connect GPIO0 to GND
-   - Press the reset button on the ESP32-CAM
+   - Press the upload button in the Arduino IDE
-   - Upload the code
-   - Disconnect GPIO0 from GND
-   - Press reset again to start normal operation

-6. **Mounting the Cameras**:
+5. **Mounting the Cameras**:
-   - Face Camera: Mount facing the driver's face, ideally on the dashboard or A-pillar
+   - Face Camera: Mount facing the driver's face, ideally on the front windshield
-   - Body Camera: Mount with a wider view of the driver's upper body, ideally on the dashboard or center console
+   - Body Camera: Mount with a wider view of the driver's upper body, ideally on the side window

 #### OBD-II Interface Setup

 1. **Hardware Requirements**:

    - ESP32 development board
-   - MCP2515 CAN Bus module
-   - OBD-II to DB9 cable
+   - Longan Labs OBD-II Dev Kit
    - Jumper wires
-   - Breadboard
+   - Power supply for the ESP32

-2. **Wiring the CAN Bus Module**:
+2. **Wiring the Longan Labs OBD-II Dev Kit**:

-   - Connect the MCP2515 to the ESP32:
+   - Connect the Longan Labs OBD-II Dev Kit to the ESP32:
+     - Connect the OBD-II Dev Kit CAN interface to the ESP32's SPI pins
-     - MCP2515 CS → ESP32 GPIO9 (as defined in the code: `#define SPI_CS_PIN 9`)
+     - Follow the pin configuration as defined in the `hardware/obd-streaming/FinalOBD.ino` file
-     - MCP2515 SO (MISO) → ESP32 MISO
-     - MCP2515 SI (MOSI) → ESP32 MOSI
-     - MCP2515 SCK → ESP32 SCK
-     - MCP2515 VCC → ESP32 3.3V
-     - MCP2515 GND → ESP32 GND

 3. **Installing the Code**: